 - Video credits

-The HTM is located in Mestre, in an urban setting at the crossroads of Corso del Popolo and Via Torino: a prime location due to its accessibility, its proximity to Venice, and its connection with the lagoon.
-This part of the city has rapidly metamorphosed from being a semi-abandoned industrial area to being a new hub for offices, tourism and housing.
+The Hybrid Tower Mestre reflects this concept: it is located in Mestre, in an urban setting at the crossroads of Corso del Popolo and Via Torino, in a prime location for its accessibility, proximity to Venezia, and its relation with the lagoon.
+This part of the city has undergone very rapid transformation, evolving from being an industrial and semi-abandoned area to become a new business, tourist and residential hub.